-Driving while intoxicated (DWI) is a serious offense.
-In the state of Georgia, there isn’t much of a differentiation between a DWI and DUI (Driving Under the Influence).
-You can be charged with a DWI whether you drive under the influence of drugs or alcohol.
-The penalties for a DWI in Savannah can have serious impacts on your life.
-Here are some of the most common penalties for first-time DWI offenses in the state of Georgia.
+Driving while intoxicated known as a DWI is a serious offense across the country.
+In the state of Georgia, Georgia only has one DUI law, so whether someone refers to it as a DUI or a DWI, it’s the same crime in the state of Georgia.
+There isn’t much of a differentiation between a DWI and DUI – Driving Under the Influence.
+The terms both mean driving while drunk, under the influence of drugs, or driving impaired by some substance.
+The penalties for a “DWI” in Savannah can have serious impacts on your life.
+Here are some of the most common penalties for first-time DWI (DUI) offenses in the state of Georgia.

-It is expensive to be convicted of a DWI.
-In addition to court costs, you can expect to pay more than $500 in fines.
-One way to avoid paying expensive fines is to hire a Savannah DWI attorney who can help you fight the conviction in court.
+It is expensive to be convicted of a DUI/DWI.
+In addition to court costs, you can often expect to pay more than $500 in fines.

 Judges often require those convicted of a DWI offense to engage in community service.
 These community service hours become a requirement of your sentence.
 The amount of community service hours will vary from person to person but is often around 40 hours.
 This is a large number of hours that you will need to spend on unpaid work away from your family and friends.